Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

             popt = result.x
         elif method == 'Curve_fit_simple' :
             popt, pcov = curve_fit(func, xdata, ystack, method='trf', bounds=(0.05, [20, 20, 20, 20, 20, 20, 20, 20]))

+ The image below shows the original T2 distribution and then the new T2 Inversion results using least_squares with a regularization alpha of 0.1.

 >![Geolog_Image](results.png)

 Let us know if there are any issues.